Oobishaft/wash_doges/README.md

 ==========

 If you got here you know damn right what it is.
-Please do not download this ~~cancer~~ awesome game, this is nothing near to a serious project, and doesn't even follow git rules.
+Please do not download this ~~cancer~~ awesome game, this is nothing near a serious project, and doesn't even follow git's rules.
 Sorry whoever needs to deal with it.

 ###How to compile